perticascatalin/Research/RelationalPROG/5_practice_report.md

 - pred: 1 1 2 **2** 1 4 2 3 4 5
 - 9 out of 10 correctly guessed

 **Explanation**: One of the longest increasing sequences is 16, 21, 23, 39, 41.
-Thus, the longest sequence ending in 16 is of lenght 1, the one ending in 21 is of length 2 and so on.
+Thus, the longest sequence ending in 16 is of length 1, the one ending in 21 is of length 2 and so on.

 ### 10.2 Models